scmdipins/hsc-wechat-udi-poc-service/README.md

 4. API references

 # Build and Test

-TODO: Describe and show how to build your code and run the tests.
+## For developer
+./gradlew clean build jacocoTestReport

+## For CI
+./gradlew clean build jacocoTestReport artifactoryPublish

+## To run sonar scan
+./gradlew sonarqube

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.

-If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
+If you want to learn more about creating good readme files then refer the following [guidelines](https://www.visualstudio.com/en-us/docs/git/create-a-readme).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)
 - [Chakra Core](https://github.com/Microsoft/ChakraCore)